DHTMLX/docs-spreadsheet/docs/angular_integration.md

 ## Initialization

-There are two possible scenarios of initializing SpreadSheet inside an Angular application.
-One consists in isolating SpreadSheet structure and data inside of the Angular component and another one suggests separating view and data parts with the possibility of interaction between them.
+There are two possible scenarios of initializing Spreadsheet inside an Angular application.
+One consists in isolating Spreadsheet structure and data inside of the Angular component and another one suggests separating view and data parts with the possibility of interaction between them.

 ### Scenario 1.
-Isolating SpreadSheet in an Angular component
+Isolating Spreadsheet in an Angular component

 In this variant Spreadsheet configuration and data are held inside of the Angular component with no bonds with the external part of the application.